 The firm provides comprehensive financial planning services, along with investment management, to its clients.

 The Center for Financial Planning uses both actively-managed mutual funds and passively-managed exchange-traded funds (ETFs) as the core of its portfolios.
 This allows for inherent diversification across industry sectors around the world.
 The firm may also invest in individual stocks or bonds, closed-end mutual funds, unit investment trusts (UITs), structured notes, hedge funds and other alternative investments.

 Starfire Investment Advisers, Inc.

-Starfire Investment Advisers, Inc. has $483 million in assets under management (AUM), and it serves roughly 300 clients.
-Individuals, high-net-worth individuals, pension plans and charitable organizations comprise this client base.
+Starfire Investment Advisers, Inc. serves individuals, high-net-worth individuals, pension plans and charitable organizations comprise this client base.
 Starfire is a fee-only firm.

 Starfire Investment Advisers Background

 Starfire Investment Advisers was established in 1992.
 Its principal owner is Ronald Humenny, who founded the firm and serves as its president and chief compliance officer (CCO).